FAeN399/Godot_Sprite_Creation/image-prompt.md

 - **Overall Style:** Dark-themed UI with neon-blue and teal accent highlights, crisp icons, minimal shadows.
 Text in a clean monospace font.
 The layout is responsive, with panels collapsible.

-Use this prompt to visualize the ideal image of the sprite-creator tool interface.
+Use this prompt to visualize the ideal image of the Godot Sprite Creator tool interface - emphasizing seamless Godot integration at every step.